ghubb00/ghubb001.github.io/_posts/2019-10-10-On Namespaces.md

 # Namespaces

 Over this Fall, I have spent a decent amount of time parsing various namespaces.
-I hope this f

 ###### What exactly is a namespace?